-Your Guide to Healthcare Public Relations Strategies in 2019
+Your Guide to Healthcare Public Relations Strategies

 A successful PR healthcare plan mixes traditional marketing methods with modern digital campaign strategies.
 PR has evolved from the days of just asking to be mentioned in the media.
 As a result, healthcare businesses must adapt and build relationships to achieve success.

 While 73% of journalists search the internet for press releases, this still the leaves 23% that are looking for news from other sources.

 With social media and blogs, there has been a rapid rise in online influencers that have gained huge followings and have become critical to the success of modern-day healthcare marketing campaigns.

 Sure, being referenced in the local newspaper will drum up some interest, but not compared to businesses that craft marketing tactics that appeal to the masses.